aws-samples/aws-eda-slurm-cluster/docs/multi-region.md

 ## Deployment

-After the configuration is complete then deployment is the same as document on the [Deploy the Cluster](deploy.md) page.
+After the configuration is complete then deployment is the same as document on the [Deploy the Legacy Cluster](deploy-legacy-cluster.md) page.